 Celebrating St. Patrick’s Day in Ireland is a bucket list experience for countless travelers.
 We’ve all seen the sea of green hat-wearing, Guinness-chugging people that swarm the country on its biggest national holiday.
-But here’s some news that may come as a surprise; those crowds are almost exclusively tourists.
+But here’s some news that may come as a surprise: those crowds are almost exclusively tourists.
 Most Irish people prefer to flee the streets and mark St. Patrick’s Day with their own fun traditions.
-Here’s how to do “Paddy’s Day” the Irish way.
+Here’s how to celebrate St. Patrick’s Day the Irish way.

 With the exception of bar staff, of course, everyone gets the day off work for St. Patrick’s Day.
 That calls for a typically Irish morning of a leisurely wake-up time followed by a meat feast for breakfast.
 The traditional Irish “fry” is a weekend institution and consists of bacon (we call them rashers), sausages, black and white pudding, and egg all fried up in a pan.
 Baked beans, mushrooms, hash browns, toast, and tomatoes are also acceptable additions if your plate isn’t already full enough.
 We wash it all down with a big mug of tea and then get ready for the day ahead.

 There’s one sure-fire way to distinguish the locals from the tourists on St. Patrick’s Day: we won’t be seen dead wearing foam leprechaun hats, fake beards, or tacky, shamrock-adorned clothing.
 You’re more likely to find us wearing a simple green t-shirt, a national sports jersey, or maybe the occasional Irish flag painted onto a cheek.
 It’s also a popular tradition to buy a bunch of real shamrock and pin it to your collar or chest.
 Shamrock is a delicate little plant that wilts after just a couple of hours, and when it does, it’s obligatory to drop it into your drink and toast St. Patrick.